We strongly support and practice all government guidelines for stopping the spread of COVID-19. We suggest you do also.

-Interestingly sales volumes will to some extent by impacted by declining inventory levels.
-For example, in 2018, 1110 waterfront properties came to market in the combined Townships of Muskoka lakes, Bracebridge, Gravenhurst, Lake of Bays and Huntsville, almost a 10 percent decline from the 1224 properties that became available in these regions in 2017.
+Interestingly, sales volumes will to some extent be impacted by declining inventory levels.
+For example, in 2018, 1110 waterfront properties came to market in the combined Townships of Muskoka Lakes, Bracebridge, Gravenhurst, Lake of Bays and Huntsville, almost a 10 percent decline from the 1224 properties that became available in these regions in 2017.
 It is even more concerning when 2018 inventory levels are compared to 2016 and 2015.
 During these years 1419 and 1594 recreational properties respectively came to market.
 Between 2015 and 2018 inventory levels have decreased by more than 30 percent.

 On Muskoka’s big Lakes (Lakes Joseph, Rosseau and Muskoka) the same pattern has emerged.
 In 2015 there were 515 properties listed for sale on the big Lakes.
 This year that number tumbled to 332, a decline of over 35 percent.
 The same is true for Lake of Bays and the big Huntsville Lakes, although that decline has not been as dramatic.

 It is not surprising that with declining inventories, sales have also declined.
 Combined in the Township of Muskoka Lakes, Bracebridge, Gravenhurst, Lake of Bays and Huntsville there were 684 recreational properties reported sold in 2017.
 In 2018 that number dropped to 565, a decline of more than 17 percent.

 There was a similar decline in sales on Muskoka’s big Lakes.
 In 2017 there were 220 recreational properties reported sold, a number that declined to 165 in 2018.
 This represents a 25 percent drop in sales, which is consistent with the decline in inventory over the same period.
 On the basis of percentages, the decline in sales of properties having a sale price of $3,000,000 or more was greater than properties having sale prices lower than that.